Andrew F. Scott House

-Andrew F. Scott House is a historic home located at Richmond, Wayne County, Indiana.
+Andrew F. Scott House is a historic home located at Richmond, Indiana.
 It was built in 1858, and is a two-story, cubic, Italianate style brick dwelling.
 It has a hipped roof topped by a cupola and kitchen wing.
-It features a projecting pedimented central entrance bay flanked by one-story verandahs with decorated posts.
+It features a projecting pedimented central entrance bay flanked by one-story verandas with decorated posts.
 From 1977 to 2004, it was owned by the Wayne County Historical Museum and operated as a historic house museum.

 It was listed on the National Register of Historic Places in 1975.
 It is located in the Starr Historic District.